Updated June 2023

 - Who the tenant can contact with any questions

-Remember that your notice to quit paperwork is only valid in court cases if the paperwork can be confirmed as received by the tenant.
+Remember that your notice to quit is only valid in court cases if the paperwork can be confirmed as received by the tenant.
 If mailed, it’s best to send these papers by certified mail to ensure you have proof that you gave the tenant proper notice.
 Sending the notice by certified mail ensures that you have this proof.

 Eviction without a lease is a situation that landlords never want to end up in.
 While cash for keys can speed up the process, the best way to avoid eviction is to make sure you always have a lease in place and screen all tenants before signing an agreement with them.